Join our LIVE Junteenth events and enjoy videos of past Juneteenth performers!

 Executive Director of Imani Works, Dr. Jennings is a physician, Master Naturalist, musician, and lecturer.
 She is an expert gourd banjo builder.
 At Juneteenth, Dr. Jennings performs musical numbers and leads the local Boys & Girls Club in educational musical performances.

 June 24, 2021 at 7PM via Zoom (Free).
 Resilience, Recovery, and Rebirth is a documentary about Fluvanna County’s African American history.
 Regular Juneteenth performers Odyssey of Soul teamed up with the Fluvanna County Arts Council and NAACP to create a film that combines musical performances and interviews with community members and historians.
-Register here!
+Watch panel discussion here!

 June 19, 2021 9am-3pm.
 In honor of Juneteenth, Montpelier will open its award-winning exhibition The Mere Distinction of Colour, the South Yard structures, the Gilmore Cabin, and 1910 Train Depot .
 This will also be the grand opening of Colour Through a Child’s Eyes exhibition.
 Free for Orange County Residents and Montpelier Descendants, property pass required for all other visitors.